673 Edda

 673 Edda is a minor planet orbiting the Sun.
 It was discovered 20 September 1908 by the American astronomer Joel Hastings Metcalf, and was named for the Norse Edda literary works.
 The name may also have been inspired by the asteroid's provisional designation 1908 EA.
 This asteroid is orbiting at a distance of 2.81 AU with a period of 1724.7 days and an eccentricity of 0.012.
 The orbit is close to a 5:2 mean motion resonance with Jupiter, which is located at 2.824 AU.

 The long rotation period and low brightness amplitude of this asteroid make it more challenging for measurement of the rotation period.
 An extensive photometry campaign in 2015 provided a period of 22.340±0.004 hours.
 The unusual light curve suggests that the asteroid shape is very asymmetric.
-It is a stony S-type asteroid that spans a mean diameter of 38 +6/−2 km.
+It is a stony S-type asteroid with a mean diameter of 38 +6/−2 km.